martiserra99/canvas-user-interface-docs/docs/1.how-to-use/3.create-types/9.events/1.signals/signals.md

 When calling the `.signal(signal)` method on the element, the UI will pass as argument an object with these properties:

 - **type**: It is the type of action that occurred.
-- **data**: It is data about the action.
+- **data**: It is the data about the action (mouse coords, key pressed...).

-The `data` property will contain different data depending on the type of action.
-If it is a mouse action, the data will be the coords of the mouse in this format: `{ x: int, y: int }`.
-If it is a key action, the data will be the key that was pressed or released.
+When calling the `.signal(signal)` method on the element, the element will check if there are events that were triggered, and if that's the case, it will execute its corresponding event listeners.

-When calling the `.signal(signal)` method on the element, the element will check if there are events that were triggered and if that's the case it will execute its corresponding event listeners.
-Then, if the element is a layout, it will call the `.signal(signal)` method on each child, and if it is a composite, it will call the `.signal(signal)` method on the element.
-In both cases, the object that will be passed as argument will be the same that it received in its `.signal(signal)` method.
+Then, if the element is a layout, it will call the `.signal(signal)` method on each child, and if it is a composite, it will call the `.signal(signal)` method on its element.